dopsi/flairstats/README.md

 Project status
 --------------

-The development branch can be fount [here](https://github.com/dopsi/flairstats/tree/v2-dev).
+The development branch can be found [here](https://github.com/dopsi/flairstats/tree/v2-dev).

 Features are :